j-oram/ValidationExplorer/README.md

   - `visualize_sims.R`: This script contains two wrapper functions that can visualize the simulation output from `run_sims.R`.
 See the pdf vignette for an example of how to use these.
   - `Appendix_figures.R`: This file contains code to generate the figures contained in the supplementary material (all validation scenarios, all classifiers).
 It assumes that an object called `results` has already been read into the global environment.
 Assuming simulations have run correctly, this can be obtained from the output of `run_sims.r`.

-- Testing: This is an empty directory with the requisite file structure for testing.  lightweight version of this repo.
-All files are configured to be run in their entirety in the 2 spp case.
+- Testing: This is an empty directory with the requisite file structure for testing.
 The testing folder contains blank text files called placeHold.txt to hold the file structure.
 These can be ignored.
+After running `runall.R` this directory will contain the full datasets, masked datasets, and site-visit-true-autoID combinations with counts of zero for each simulated dataset.